aditirajput18/Website-Downtime/README.md

 # Website-Downtime
-A platform where you can easily monitor your websites.
+Platform where you can easily monitor your websites.